NguyenQuangHuy1305/WIL-DRS/README.md

 # WIL-DRS
 The application's name is Destmatch, you can access it at: https://destmatch.herokuapp.com/

+This application is designed to be run from mobile devices, you CAN run it from a PC or a MAC, but the css will **** it up, making the layout looks weird

-In case you want to run this version of the app locally (on PC or Mac), users need to:
+In case you still want to run this version of the app locally (on PC or Mac), users need to:

-For PC/Window:
+## For PC/Window:
 - Install a code editor, for example: Pycharm or Visual studio code (VSC), which can be downloaded using the following links
   + Pycharm: https://www.jetbrains.com/pycharm/
   + VSC: https://code.visualstudio.com/